5 Reasons Why It’s Time to Ditch Your Business Spreadsheets

 Have you heard the story about the tortoise and the hare?
 Well, in the case of business spreadsheets, slow and steady does not win the race.
 In fact, Microsoft Excel is incredibly inefficient for handling large amounts of business analytics data.

 Compensating for the long load times experienced with Microsoft Excel forces users to break data up into more manageable worksheets.
-In addition, entering in data manually is a major time lag.
+In addition, entering data manually is a major time lag.
 Worst of all, you can never be sure if everyone is using the most up-to-date version of the spreadsheet.
 Cloud-based platforms solve many of these problems.

 4. Lost in Cyberspace